 Flaming Gorge National Recreation Area is full of hidden gems.
 The beautiful reservoir is surrounded by stunning red cliffs and Ashley National Forest.
 These combined create the perfect location to explore the great outdoors.

-Both Flaming Gorge Reservoir and the Green River are fishing paradises.
-The reservoir is filled with 30+ pound lake trout, rainbow trout, brown trout, kokanee salmon and smallmouth bass.
 There are several access points to launch a boat on the lake — one of the most popular being Buckboard Marina — located just 25 miles south of the nearby town of Green River.
 In 1988, a record lake trout (51 lb 8 oz) was caught at Flaming Gorge, and there may be bigger fish to yet be caught.

 In addition to fishing on the reservoir, the Green River is famous for its abundantly clear water and endless trout supply.
 On any given day you will see a fleet of drift boats and rubber rafts floating down the Green River.
 To purchase a fishing license, stop at Ace Hardware in Rock Springs just before heading south to get to the national recreation area.